What is discrimination?

 Discrimination can be either Direct or Indirect.

-Direct is when you can point to someone without your characteristic and show you are treated less favourably – for example you are not given the opportunity to apply for a promotion because you are on maternity.
+Direct is when you can point to someone without your characteristic and show you are treated less favourably – for example you are not given the opportunity to apply for a promotion because you are on maternity leave.

 Indirect is when a policy or procedure discriminates against you because of your characteristic – for example a policy that all employees must retire when they are 60 is indirect age discrimination.